Deloitte Foundation

 • Covers 100% of tuition and academic fees for one academic year

-• For undergraduate students pursuing accounting degrees
+• For students pursuing a fifth-year master's in accounting or tax

-• Evaluations occur after application deadline
+• Evaluations occur after each institution's application deadline

 American Accounting Association Awards